robtweed/golgi/TUTORIAL.md

 our previous example), and these will be left hanging about in memory if you simply use *removeChild()* to delete the WebComponent from your DOM.

 Let's deal with these in reverse sequence.
-As you saw in the previous example, we used *Golgi*'s *addHandler()* method rather than the raw *addEventListener()* DOM method.
-The *addHandler()* method registers the handler in a Map that is maintained within the WebComponent.
+When adding handlers via the *golgi:on_* attribute, *Golgi* registers the handler in a Map that is maintained within the WebComponent.

-Dealing with the first issue, by using *Golgi*'s *remove()* method, it will recurse down through any lower-level nested *Golgi Component*s, starting at the lowest-level leaf Components, first removing any registered handlers and then deleting the WebComponent before moving up to its parent and repeating the process.
+Then, dealing with the first issue, by using *Golgi*'s *remove()* method, it will recurse down through any lower-level nested *Golgi Component*s, starting at the lowest-level leaf Components, first removing any registered handlers and then deleting the WebComponent before moving up to its parent and repeating the process.
 The *remove()* method, together with the *addHandler()* method, therefore ensure that memory leaks